awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 An Amazon ECR repository contains your Docker images, Open Container Initiative \(OCI\) images, and OCI compatible artifacts\.
 For more information, see [Amazon ECR private repositories](Repositories.md)\.

 Repository policy
 You can control access to your repositories and the images within them with repository policies\.
-For more information, see [Repository policies](repository-policies.md)\.
+For more information, see [Private repository policies](repository-policies.md)\.

 Image
 You can push and pull container images to your repositories\.
 You can use these images locally on your development system, or you can use them in Amazon ECS task definitions and Amazon EKS pod specifications\.
 For more information, see [Using Amazon ECR images with Amazon ECS](ECR_on_ECS.md) and [Using Amazon ECR Images with Amazon EKS](ECR_on_EKS.md)\.